 "Dancing Dog" by Bev Sykes via Flickr.
 License info.

 Little actions can make your dog's day, but some owners go the extra mile.
 Expect to be showered in joy when you do the unexpected.

 6. She always waits for you to catch up.

 "Therapy on the couch" by Monique Gidding via Flickr.
 License info.

-7. Your dog sacrifices his favorite chew toy — to you.
+7. Your dog surrenders his favorite chew toy—to you.

 "Milo and his strawberry" by Chris Gladis via Flickr.
 License info.

 Have you ever been typing away on your computer, only to suddenly feel a furry presence nearby?
 There's your dog with his favorite chew toy, smashing it into the back of your hand while you're trying to work.
 Your dog might normally never want to relinquish his favorite toy, so giving it over to you is a sure sign of gratitude.